samuraicode/Romo-SDK/README.md

 * Send move commands to drive the motors
 * Send commands to drive the aux ports
+* Play sounds with OpenAL/AVPlayer, the library will handle switching from Speaker to Headphone jack

 # Getting Started
 - - -